BlueQuartzSoftware/DREAM3D/Documentation/Developer/CodeGuidelines.md

     uint64_t  64 Bit UnSinged Integer

 ## Special Constants ##
-NULL should be used in conjunction with a Pointer ONLY.\n 0 (Zero) should be used in conjunction with numeric values.
+NULL should be used in conjunction with a Pointer ONLY.

+0 (Zero) should be used in conjunction with numeric values.